odisfm/zcx-core/docs/content/lessons/overlays-layers.md

 This name is just the base control name suffixed with the overlay name.
 So with a button called `my_button` and an overlay called `my_overlay`, you would use the name `my_button_my_overlay`.

-You can also refer to a control by its [alias](../reference/control/standard.md#alias).
+You can also refer to a control by its [alias](../reference/control/standard.md#alias), if you have defined one.

 #### Group names